Atypicalim/UyghurScript/README.md

 ## 0. description

-> a toy script interpreter writen in c, u can run your script in uyghur language grammar with it ...
+> a toy script interpreter written in c, u can run your script in uyghur language grammar with it ...

 ## 1. data types and variable declaration